lithnet/access-manager-docs/help-and-support/quick-start/getting-started-with-windows-laps-for-azuread.md

 If you just want to set up a quick test environment, you can use a single server deployment, with the built-in SQL Express engine, to simplify the deployment.

-### Step 4: Configure Access Manager to read LAPS passwords from Azure AD
+### Step 4: Configure Access Manager to read LAPS passwords from Microsoft Entra

-Once Access Manager is installed, you need to grant it the permissions it needs to read passwords from Azure AD, and assign access to your users.
+Once Access Manager is installed, you need to grant it the permissions it needs to read passwords from Microsoft Entra and assign access to your users.

-Follow the steps in the [configuration guide for Microsoft LAPS for Azure AD](/configuration/deploying-features/setting-up-microsoft-laps-for-aad.md) to correctly delegate and assign user permissions.
+Follow the steps in the [configuration guide for Microsoft LAPS for Entra](../../configuration/deploying-features/laps/setting-up-microsoft-laps-for-aad.md) to correctly delegate and assign user permissions.

 ### Step 6: Test user access